The Various Income Tax Deductions Under Section 80 in India

 When an Indian resident receives income through a royalty on his / her patent, then Section 80RRB offers tax incentives to the patent holders, based on tax relief.
 A royalty of up to Rupees 3 lakhs can be claimed as a tax deduction by the taxpayer, subjected that the patent is registered after the 31st of March 2003.
 Individuals who earn royalty from foreign countries must first produce the royalty amount to the authoritative department of India within a specified time to avail tax deductions under Section 80RRB.

-Under Section 80TTA, any Hindu Undivided Families (HUF) and individual taxpayers can claim for deductions on the interest earned upon money invested in savings accounts within India.
+Under Section 80TTA, any Hindu Undivided Families (HUF) and individual taxpayers (below 60 years of age) can claim for deductions on the interest earned upon money invested in savings accounts within India.
 This section provides tax deductions of up to Rupees 10,000 per year.
+Resident senior citizens (60 years or above) can instead claim a deduction of up to Rupees 50,000 per year under Section 80TTB on interest from savings accounts as well as fixed and recurring deposits.

 Only residents of India who are individual taxpayers with disabilities are eligible for deduction under Section 80U.
 Taxpayers who can produce certified proofs issued by a government authorised medical practitioner can claim deductions of up to Rupees 75,000 per year.
 Individuals with a case of severe disability are entitled to benefit from a deduction of Rupees 1.25 lakhs, after qualifying certain criteria.